You need an ERP system for your wholesale business—but how do you find the right one?

 Sales orders: You can automate order processing when you have a single view of customer data from your ecommerce site, digital point of sale (POS) tools and offline sales channels.
-You will be able to handle pricing, enquiries, order processing, shipment, returns and reporting.
+You will be able to handle pricing, inquiries, order processing, shipment, returns and reporting.

 Financial: You will want a complete financial view of your business in one place.
 Most ERP systems offer accounting functions such as invoicing, bills payable and reporting.
 Also look for financial planning tools such as forecasting, management tools for debts, assets and tax liabilities, and calculators for costs and multi-currency transactions.
 You might also want to include HR management and payroll.

-Warehouse: You can streamline your warehouse operation and have a clearer view of your inventory with order processing and fulfilllment tools.
+Warehouse: You can streamline your warehouse operation and have a clearer view of your inventory with order processing and fulfillment tools.
 With the right system you can automate storage, picking, packing and shipping.
 You can optimize your use of space and speed up your processes.

 Customer relationships: When you can keep track of your customer accounts, contact details and account references in a single system you will minimize ordering errors.
-You will have a clearer view of customer behavior from initial enquiries or requests for quotes through to uptake on promotions.
+You will have a clearer view of customer behavior from initial inquiries or requests for quotes through to uptake on promotions.
 You can create a complete end-to-end B2B portal.

 Inventory: Real-time stock information means you can prevent orders being placed for out-of-stock items.
 As you build a clear picture of demand, you will be able to manage your inventory, predict trends more accurately and manage your stocking costs more efficiently.

 Procurement: You can use your ERP system to manage supplier orders and drop shipments and to schedule regular purchases.
 You can improve your performance with tools to manage your vendors, bids and procurement planning.